koheimiya/checkpoint/README.md

     - Current task argument serialization is not ideal since JSON is mapping two different values into the same text representation (e.g., tuple and list).
 Consider using consistency check `x == json.loads(json.dumps(x))`, or redesign the format.

 - Feature enhancement
+    - Error handling policy (eager/lazy) as an argument.
     - Task-state tracker.
     - Simple task graph visualizer.
     - Pydantic/dataclass support in task arguments (as an incompatible, but better-UX object with TypedDict).